Our Local Projects Fund is a grant scheme that helps communities deliver their ambitions. Here's the guidance you need to apply for funding.

 - It being recorded in any records or accounts which will be made available for inspection by the Council if required

 - An acknowledgement that the grant award is a one off and does not imply a commitment to any future funding.
+It should be possible for the same organisation to receive a grant each year, but not guaranteed.
 Repeat requests within the same financial year will not be considered.

-- The applicant providing an end of grant report to the Ward Councillor on how the money has been spent and what outcomes were achieved
+- The applicant providing an End of Grant report to the District Council on how the money has been spent and what outcomes were achieved

-Please note that there are no rights of appeal against decisions made by ward Councillors.
+- Please note that there are no rights of appeal against decisions made by Councillors.